james15-spec/Cronix-browser/README.md

 # Cronix
 # 🚀 Cronix Browser Installation Guide

-This guide will walk you through installing the Cronix Browser on your Linux or Windows system.
+This guide will walk you through installing the Cronix Browser on your system.
+Cronix is available for Windows, Linux and Android.
 We provide an automated installation script for linux users (for Windows users, we provide a exe installer) that checks dependencies, logs you into GitHub CLI if needed, downloads the latest release, and installs the application cleanly.

 ## Windows Users

-for Windows, extract the cronix-installer.zip and double click(open) the setup exe file.
+for Windows, extract the cronix-installer.zip and double click (open) the setup exe file.

-### Notice
+### Notice - Please read!
 Cronix is currently unsigned, so Windows may show a SmartScreen warning.
 Click More info → Run anyway to install.

 ---
 ## Linux Users